RarelyCharlie/rarelycharlie.github.io/_listen/listen52.md

 ---
 A *referral* is when you hand a member over to someone else.

-When a member is actively suicidal (taking action right now), you *must* refer them to local specialist help through suicide.org, and you must end the chat.
+When a member is actively suicidal (taking action right now), you *must* refer them to local specialist help through 7 Cups' [Crisis](https://www.7cups.com/crisis) page, and you must end the chat.

 When a chat hits any of your personal boundaries, you must end the chat.
 You *may* refer the member, if they consent, to another listener who has different boundaries.